javila35/CLI-Int-Demo/README.md

 # Food Truck CLI

-# Next Steps
-- [x] Break run.rb into models w/ methods.
-- [x] Finish documentation of current build.
-- [x] Include contributions (gems) in Readme.
-- [ ] Write up about building this into a fleshed out website.

 ### Note about API request.
 This CLI operates under the assumption that the API uses Pacific time zone.
 I did not find any information about this in the documentation.
 This assumption is based off of the results of my test cases.